Welcome to today's edition of the Rush 24-7 podcast.

 There is a, I think it's a Reuters story about how many malls in America are becoming ghost towns.

-And I, of course, responded very intelligently and cleverly with the question well, if there's no misery reported, how can there be a misery index if nobody thinks there's any misery going on?
+And I, of course, responded very intelligently and cleverly with the question, well, if there's no misery reported, how can there be a misery index?

-And of course, there the the the depth of uh economic harm, some might say disaster, that is occurring in the country is not being reported.
+And of course, The depth of economic harm, some might say disaster, that is occurring in the country is not being reported.

 I dare say that the reporting of the U.S. economy in 2004, 5, 6, and 7 made people think the economy then was worse than it is now.